 - A God Am I: A kid communicates with the ants and gets them into some sort of cult, leading them to believe he is their all-knowing god.

 - A.I.
 Is a Crapshoot: A computer becomes sentient in the third book and dead-set on fulfulling the will of its Knight Templar user, its very minerals becoming hostile to attackers.

-- Ant War: Especially the first book.
-A battle between the Formica rufa (wood ant) and Linepithema humile (Argentine ant)
+- Ant War: Especially the first book, which shows a battle between the Formica rufa (wood ant - called "russet ant" in the story) colony and the dwarf ants, and later between the Formica rufa and Linepithema humile (Argentine ant).